-- An unbalanced chromosome translocation can also occur - commonly, a Robertsonian translocation.
-This is when an extra copy of chromosome 13 is attached to another chromosome.
+- An unbalanced chromosome translocation can also occur - commonly, a Robertsonian translocation, in which an extra copy of chromosome 13 is attached to another chromosome.

 - There may also be mosaic variations in which some cells are normal with 46 chromosomes and others have the extra chromosome.
 Infants with mosaic variations tend to be less severely affected.

-The prevalence of trisomy 13 is between 1 in 5,000 and 1 in 29,000 live births, which is the third most common autosomal trisomy in newborns after trisomy 21 and trisomy 18.
+The prevalence of trisomy 13 is between 1 in 5,000 and 1 in 29,000 live births, and it is the third most common autosomal trisomy in newborns after trisomy 21 and trisomy 18.

 - A personal or close family history of giving birth to an affected child increases the risk.

 - Risk rises with increasing maternal age but not as markedly as with Down's syndrome (trisomy 21) or Edwards' syndrome (trisomy 18).

 Many fetuses never survive until term and are stillborn or spontaneously abort.
 Features include: